tiepdotme/samwize.com/_posts/2018-03-21-nested-uiviewcontrollers-using-container-views.markdown

 Yet, because of container, you can see and design the individual child view controllers!

 But, if you are coming from _no-storyboard pure coding way_, then using container and nested view controllers will not be an apparent solution.
-Because with code, you don't have problem of using interface builder, and you are used to creating custom views, even if they overlap.
+Because with code, you don't have the problem of interface builder, and you are used to creating custom views (in your mind!), even when they overlap.

 I prefer the way of no-storyboard, so for the scenario of simply nesting multiple views, you should not use container.

 ### Checklist to using container

-If you answer YES to this checklist, then go ahead and use container.
+If you answer all/many YES to this checklist, then go ahead and use container.

 - Child view controller is independent to the parent
 - Child view controller is equivalent to a screen
 - Child view controller determines the status bar style
 - Child view controller requires `viewDidAppear` etc events
-- Child is really a view controller and not just a view
+- Child is a view controller, and not just a view
 - Parent view controller navigate (push/popping/mixing) the child view controllers
 - Parent view controller controls the transition effects when navigating
 - Parent view controller probably showing 1 or 2 child at 1 time